xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD12_LAB_MANUAL.md

 Before starting the lab, you need to perform the following step:

 - Download **Manage Nuget packages** from the **Project** menu and note the version number for the **jquery.ui** package.
-- Enable the **Allow NuGet to download missing packages during build** ption, by performing the following steps:
+- Enable the **Allow NuGet to download missing packages during build** option, by performing the following steps:

   a.
 On the **TOOLS** menu of the **Microsoft Visual Studio** window, click **Options**.
 b.
 In the navigation pane of the **Options** dialog box, click **Package Manager**.